Akashjain008/FileUploaderServer/README.md

 - 🚑 Code Formatter with [Prettier](https://prettier.io)
 - 📘 VSCode configuration: Debug, Settings, Tasks and extension for ESLint, Prettier, TypeScript
 - 🚧 Jest for unit testing
-- 🏄 And many more...

 ## Getting started

 Install `Docker` and `Docker Compose` which are used to maximise the convenience of development on local machine.

-When both are installed, build the NET.ts image as follow:
+When both are installed, build the PE File uploader image as follow:

 ```sh
 docker-compose build